text-mask/text-mask/core/README.md

 ### `createTextMaskInputElement(config)`

-This function takes a `config` and returns an object with a `state` property and an `update` method..
+This function takes a `config` and returns an object with an `update` method.
+The `update` method is used to conform the raw value to the mask you provided in the `config`.

 ```js
 // initialize text mask